 The play's producer, Nica Burns, said: "The whole MPs' expenses scandal is a comedy gold mine.
 We have a great tradition in this country of poking fun at our politicians, but which other scandals have allowed such scope for visual jokes and the chance to use lots of fantastic props?"
 Among those props will be a duck house made by the same company that supplied Sir Peter Viggers, a former Tory MP, with the now infamous £1,645 item he claimed for on his parliamentary expenses.

-The cast for The Duck House in London features Ben Miller as 'Robert Houston' along with Nancy Carroll, Simon Shepherd, Diana Vickers, Debbie Chazen and James Musgrave.
+The cast for The Duck House in London features Ben Miller as 'Robert Houston MP' with Nancy Carroll as 'Felicity Houston', Simon Shepherd as 'Sir Norman Cavendish' and Diana Vickers as 'Holly' along with Debbie Chazen as 'Ludmilla' and James Musgrave as 'Seb'.
 The production is directed by Terry Johnson with designs by Lez Brotherston, lighting by Mark Henderson and sound by John Leonard.

 Ben Miller is best known for being half of of the comedy act Armstrong and Miller along with Alexander Armstrong.
 His television credits include the TV series Death in Paradise.
 His recent London West End stage credits include The Ladykillers at the Gielgud Theatre in 2011.
-Simon Shepherd's recent London stage credits include Lyndsey Turner's production of Laura Wade's play Posh at the Duke of York's Theatre in 2012 and Guy Retallack's revival of David Hare's play Secret Rapture at the Lyric Theatre in 2003.
 Diana Vickers, who was a semi-finalist on TVs The X Factor in 2008, starred in the title role of Terry Johnson's revival of Jim Cartwright's play The Rise and Fall of Little Voice at the Vaudeville Theatre in 2009.

 "One of the most remarkable aspects of amiable farce The Duck House, by Dan Patterson and Colin Swish, is that they have had to invent so little.
 The already ludicrous facts require neither exaggeration nor parody.
 More surprisingly, the authors have generously (spinelessly?) decided to see this vice as really quite nice and jolly good fun, for they have let these unabashed fraudsters (for that is what they are) off absurdly lightly.
 Savage satire, this is not.
 For much of the better first half, jokes fall like carpet bombs.
 We see shameless Robert Houston MP (the brilliantly quick-witted Ben Miller, riding panic like a cowboy astride a buckling bronco), who has decided to jump ship from Labour to the Tories because he's going to lose his seat, attempting to hide his hanging baskets, massage chair and duck houses from the visiting Tory Sir Norman Cavendish...
 Fortunately, Simon Shepherd's stuck-up Cavendish is too dim to notice.
 But then, in the slapstick second half, when the action moves to the second home Houston has never lived in it turns out that Cavendish has skeletons of his own.
 Cue nappies, Angela Merkel, Lisbon treaties - and wardrobes and panda costumes in which to hide.
 Hilarious, but without the edge of hysteria of truly great farce.
 Terry Johnson's production is a highly entertaining Christmas quacker but, alas, never sets feathers flying as it might have."
 The Mail on Sunday